 Car insurance is a legal requirement in the UK, but the level of cover you choose is up to you.

-Across the industry as a whole, there are three general types of car insurance:
+Across the industry, there are 3 general types of car insurance:

 - Third party – covers your liability for injury caused to other people or their property damaged in the incident, not the cost of repairs to your vehicle